sumaiya-antara/PostgreSQL/README.md

 This documentation demonstrates the installation of Postgresql on Windows 10 Pro and instructions for basic database administartion along with mentioning the key basics.
 The possible problems you can face while executing the administration, will also be mentioned.

-## Step 1: Installation of PostgreSQL on Windows 10 pro
+## Installation of PostgreSQL on Windows 10 pro
 At first,download the PostgreSQL from https://www.postgresql.org/.
 For downloading, follow the below steps:

 1. Go to postgresql.org